Jonathan-D-N/rock-paper-scissors/README.md

 ## Features
 * Animations featuring typewriter effects as well as scale, opacity, and translate changes.
     * Methods of animating page elements used in this project:
+        * CSS Pseudo-classes
-        * CSS Pseudo-classes, CSS class/id changes, and Javascript.
+        * CSS class/id changes
+        * Javascript functions.
 * Fully playable within the browser window.
 * Reset feature allows for multiple games to be played without reloading the page.